nascenticity/munia/Locations/Ascarian Empire/Ascarian Empire.md

 - inspired by Roman, Byzantine and Persian empires - traditional fantasy setting but with a *twist*

 # History
-- A little over 500 years ago,  founder Ascarion slayed an ancient dragon at Mount Dagor and used the wealth from its hoard to found a great kingdom, from which his descendants went on to conquer the entire region
+- A little over 500 years ago,  founder [Ascarion I](../../People/Ascarion%20I.md) slayed an ancient dragon at [Mount Dagor](Mount%20Dagor.md) and used the wealth from its hoard to found a great kingdom, from which his descendants went on to conquer the entire region

 # Government
 - Divinely ordained emperor